brianspiering/nlp-course/README.md

 ### Labs

-The labs will be hands-on activities all in Jupyter Notebooks.
-They will require a combination of coding and self-reflection.
-The coding will be implementing algorithms from scratch or using common libraries (e.g., scikit-learn, nltk, and textblob).
-The self-reflection will be writing to explain a concept or apply a concept to new situation.
+The labs will be hands-on activities all.
+They will require a combination of coding and writing.
+The coding sections will be implementing algorithms from scratch or applying common libraries (e.g., scikit-learn, nltk, and keras).
+The writing sections will focus on communication to technical and nontechnical audiences.

 ### Final Project

 Details will be covered in a future class (mostly likely the second class session).

 __Course Structure__

 This course will be partly "[flipped](https://en.wikipedia.org/wiki/Flipped_classroom)", basic lectures will be videos watched before class.
-In class lectures will be on complex topics and [active learning](https://en.wikipedia.org/wiki/Active_learning)-style.
+In class lectures will cover complex topics in an [active learning](https://en.wikipedia.org/wiki/Active_learning)-style.
 You'll be writing a lot of code and completing many projects.

 __Textbooks__